 Q: Do I need to lap my scope rings?

-A: No, there is no need to lap or modify our rings.
-U.S. Optics rings have been engineered and manufactured to interface with the tube dimensions of our optics to ensure proper fit without modifications.
+No, there is no need to lap or modify your U.S. Optics scope rings.
+Our rings are engineered and manufactured to interface with the tube dimensions of our optics to ensure proper fit.